Six-Session Yoga: Self-Generation & Short Version

 This fulfills the root tantric vow not to neglect meditating on voidness three times each day and three times each night.
 This line is not recited the second and third time.

-Then we continue:
+Then, we continue:

 Once more you gladly become of a singular taste with me.

-Now with that line, we just reaffirm being blissfully of a singular taste of voidness with our guru-yidam.
+With that line, we just reaffirm being blissfully of a singular taste of voidness with our guru-yidam.
 The fact that we become one with the guru, that makes it very happy.
 Here it says Once more you gladly become of a singular taste, but “gladly” doesn’t modify just the guru – it’s not just that the guru is glad or happy to become one with us – it makes us happy as well.

 Arising in the Form of a Yidam